Classical Multidimensional Scaling on Metric Measure Spaces

-This optimality condition requires minimizing a certain notion of distortion (cf. Theorem \ref{thm:optimalthm}).

-From a mathematical perspective, the following result proved by Schoenberg in the early 1930s \cite{schoenberg1935remarks} (cf. Theorem \ref{thm:Schoenberg}) can be regarded as a cornerstone of the theory supporting cMDS:
+This optimality condition is encoded through the minimization of a certain notion of distortion (cf. Theorem \ref{thm:optimalthm}).
+The following result proved by Schoenberg in the early 1930s \cite{schoenberg1935remarks} (cf. Theorem \ref{thm:Schoenberg}) can be regarded as a cornerstone of the theory supporting cMDS: